Easy Chocolate Chip Cookies Recipe

 After testing dozens and dozens of cookies, I’m proud to introduce to you these Easy Chocolate Chip Cookies!

 I started with our cranberry almond chocolate chip cookies that people on Pinterest love.
-I was tweaking different things about the recipe, but one time I was moving too quickly and totally forgot the white sugar.
+I was tweaking different ingredients in the recipe, but one time I was moving too quickly and totally forgot the white granulated sugar.

 The cookies were perfect the first day and even into the second day.
 But I felt like the outside got just slightly dry on the 3rd day at room temperature.
 So we added in a touch of heavy cream (just like our cinnamon roll recipe trick!) and that extra fat added just the right amount of softness and moisture to the cookies.